Sustainable management of game animals and hunting for recreation, communities, commerce and conservation.

-The Game Animal Council is a statutory body established under the Game Animal Council Act 2013.
-We provide expert advice to the Minister of Conservation on game animals, are a source of information and education to the hunting sector and take a science-based approach to everything we do.
-We promote hunter safety, enhanced public access, hunter-led conservation and seek to improve both recreational and commercial hunting opportunities.
+The Game Animal Council was established under the Game Animal Council Act 2013 and provides expert advice to the Minister for Hunting and Fishing on hunting and the management of game animals (deer, tahr, chamois and wild pigs).
+It is a source of information and education to the hunting sector and promotes hunter safety and hunter-led conservation while seeking to improve recreational, community and commercial hunting opportunities.

 Key functions of the GAC include:

-- Advising and making recommendations to the Minister of Conservation on hunting issues
+- Advising and making recommendations to the Minister of Hunting and Fishing on hunting issues

 - Promoting safety initiatives